bottled-ant/UnSeen/_posts/2017-02-04-17-41-markdown-guide.md

 <p></p>

 # Markdown Guide

 ### kramdown

-This guide is here, because I tend to forget basic stuff.
+This guide is here, because I tend to forget basic stuff and for testing reasons.

 <p></p>